tuono/api_examples/python/README.md

 use your Tuono username and password to login, or you can pass in a JWT you already have (maybe from an active browser session).

-The username and password can be gotten from the environment variables TUONO_USERNAME and TUONO_PASSWORD, respectively.
+The username and password can be gotten from the environment variables PORTAL_USERNAME and PORTAL_PASSWORD, respectively.
 Alternatively, the script will prompt you for your username and password if they are not otherwise provided.
 It is recommended that you do not use the command option --password so that your password is not stored in your command history in plan text.